logiicon

 Top 10 challenges faced by Business Analysts

 A BA is responsible for multiple tasks at the same time.
-From handling the projects, maintaining client relationships, interacting with stakeholders, and managing project deadlines, business analysts got a lot on their plate.
-Read below to find out the challenges faced by business analysts and a possible solution to them.
+From interacting with client stakeholders, eliciting requirements, interacting with stakeholders, and collaborating with technical team, business analysts got a lot on their plate.
+Read this article to find out the challenges faced by business analysts and possible solution to these.

 1. Lack of domain knowledge